Fire0902/anime-sama-downloader/README.md

 - [ ] Add self host web version to make the program user friendly

-- [ ] Make a Jellyfin extension to communicate with api
+- [ ] Make a Jellyfin extension to communicate with api (not a priority)

 - [ ] Use search methods from Inquirer lib for dynamic anime and season search in CLI inputs.

+- [X] Implements logger for engine and CLI.

 ### Refactor

-- [ ] Remove setTimeOut
+- [X] Convert engine and CLI from js to typescript.

 - [X] Implements usage of SBoudrias/Inquirer.js lib for better CLI inputs.